imide/imide.xyz/README.md

 > 🧑‍🚀 **Seasoned astronaut?** Delete this file.
 Have fun!

+## TODO

+- Setup renovate, netlify, actions and whatever other jargin missing

 ## 🚀 Project Structure

 Inside of your Astro project, you'll see the following folders and files: